discountry/ES6-for-React/README.md

 Actually, many new syntaxes ES6 standard offer us are quite useful.
 Especially keywords like `class` `import` and etc. truly enhanced the capabilities of JavaScript.
 Syntactic sugar like arrow function could save lots of our time.

 But at the same time, ES6 JavaScript is much more like a totally different language for newbies.
-We have to change lots of traditions and learn many new keywords we haven't seen.
+We have to change lots of traditions as well as learn many new keywords we haven't seen.

 So, it's very necessary for us to learn ES6 JavaScript before we learn React.

-Of course, many of us don't have that much time to go through the whole standard of ES6.
-So, I dragged out the most important parts of ES6 that we often apply in React, reorganized those key points for saving learners' time.
+Of course, many of us don't have that much time to go through the whole standard document of ES6.
+So, I gathered the most important parts of ES6 that we often apply in React, reorganized those key points for saving learners' time.

 ## Why using ES6+ syntaxes